Marirow/Strawberi-CSS/README.md

 3. **OR** use my personal skin by pasting **JPM4/strawberi** into the "Other Skin" path and click "Use this Skin."

 ## 🍓 Complete-Strawberi.css
-- Contains every Strawberi module in a single package.
+Contains every Strawberi module in a single package.
 Recommended to inject as-is.

-- Individual modules can be disabled by removing the labeled CSS; removing the Core Module (should) prevent all other modules from operating.
+Individual modules, listed below, can be disabled by removing the labeled CSS.

 ### 🍓 Core Module
+- Required.
 - Creates the 🍓 Button(s), allowing the other modules to use them.
 - The 🍓 Button sits at the bottom of the screen, taking up one tenth of the viewport.
 - Clicking on it presses whatever link or input that the Button is tied to.